Blurred photograph of employees in an office

 What are the changes to the national minimum wage?

-The new Employment Rights Bill has been unveiled this week on 10 October 2024, bringing with it a new set of changes and challenges for employers, which we set out in our overview article.
-Additional proposed changes were confirmed on the same day under the Labour Government’s published policy plan ‘Next Steps to Make Work Pay’, which included significant changes to the national minimum wage (explained below).
+The new Employment Rights Bill was unveiled by the government on 10 October 2024, bringing with it a new set of changes and challenges for employers, which we set out in our overview article .
+Additional proposed changes were confirmed on the same day under the Labour Government’s published policy plan ‘Next Steps to Make Work Pay’, which included significant changes to the National Minimum Wage (explained below).

 So, what is new for the National Minimum wage?